Register a death

 From 25 March 2022, by law, a death must again be registered in person at a registration office.

-The doctors medical certificate will normally be sent electronically to us prior to the appointment rather than given to you.
-If sent to us electronically, you do not need to bring a copy with you.
+The doctor's medical certificate will be sent electronically to us before the appointment by the medical examiner.
+You do not need to bring a copy with you.

-Please ensure that the Doctor/Medical Examiner, has confirmed that this certificate has been forwarded to us prior to booking an appointment.
+Please ensure that the medical examiner has confirmed that this certificate has been forwarded to us before booking an appointment.
 We will need this to complete the registration.

 You can use our online booking system 24 hours a day, seven days a week.